FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

    * - XSECCHAR
      - **c**
      - **X**
-     - A character to define a new bridge cross section dataset.
+     - A character to define a new bridge cross-section dataset.

    * - XUP(i,j)
      - **r**